Why hajj is important in Islam

-Hajj pilgrimage which is one of the annual pilgrimages that each of the Muslim members have to take part in is considered to be one of the most important ceremonies.
-It is said that each Muslims must take part in pilgrimage to Mecca at least once in their lifetime.
+The Hajj pilgrimage, which is one of the annual pilgrimages that each of the Muslim members has to take part in, is considered to be one of the most important ceremonies.
+It is said that each Muslim must take part in a pilgrimage to Mecca at least once in their lifetime.

-Going on a Hajj pilgrimage once in their life makes it one of the five pillars of Islam which not only brings happiness and rewards but will also provide forgiveness of sins from Allah.
-Let us take a look at why hajj is important in Islam and what are the other benefits of going on Hajj
+Going on a Hajj pilgrimage once in their life makes it one of the five pillars of Islam, which not only brings happiness and rewards but will also provide forgiveness of sins from Allah.
+Let us take a look at why hajj is important in Islam and what the other benefits of going on hajj are.

-This pilgrimage take place in last month of the Islamic calendar called the Dhul Hijjah in which the first day of Hajj takes place on the eight days of this month.
-Throughout this physically demanding journey what Muslims seek is a new way to perceive Allah and learn more about his will while also clearing out any sins throughout their life.
+This pilgrimage takes place in the last month of the Islamic calendar, called Dhul Hijjah, in which the first day of Hajj takes place on the eight days of this month.
+Throughout this physically demanding journey, what Muslims seek is a new way to perceive Allah and learn more about his will while also clearing out any sins throughout their lives.

-This pilgrimage was first found by Prophet Muhammad and Ibrahim and now the pilgrims follow their steps to fulfill the duties of Allah.
+This pilgrimage was first discovered by Prophet Muhammad and Ibrahim and now the pilgrims follow their steps to fulfil the duties of Allah.

 READ ALSO: What are the stages of Hajj